Tag Archives: Freedom

 Powerful Mind Part 19

-In the prior post we talked about the consistency program, one of the elements of your robot (mechanized oversimplified coping patterns) that constrains your freedom of expansive choice in every situation.
+In Powerful Mind 18, we talked about the consistency program, one of the elements of your robot (mechanized, oversimplified coping patterns) that constrains your freedom of expansive choice in every situation.
 There are other constraints on your free will and creativity in every moment, and one of them is social pressures.

 It’s natural to seek rapport by acknowledging the beliefs you have in common with the people around you.
 It may feel risky and unnecessary to expose your differences.
 But it need not be risky, if done right.
 Instead of expressing disagreement, try the Socratic method: ask questions, and consider the answers objectively, temporarily suspending whatever you may believe based upon your accumulated past experiences.